nnirror/facet/README.md

 		- `$('example').randsamp().play(_.noise(4));	// plays once at 4 random steps`
 ---
 - **record** ( _filename_, _length_in_samples_, _input_channel_ = 1)
-	- records a monophonic wav file into the `samples` directory named `filename.wav`.
+	- records a monophonic wav file into the `tmp` directory named `filename.wav`.
 The recorded wav file can then be loaded into FacetPatterns via the `.sample()` method.
 The file is recorded at 32-bit floating-point bit depth, at the sample rate configured in `config.js`.
-	- The `input_channel` corresponds to that channel on whatever audio input device is currently selected as your computer's default audio input device.
-In order to use a different audio input device, you must select it as your computer's default audio input device.
+	- The `input_channel` corresponds to that channel on your computer's currently selected default audio input device.
+If you want to use a different audio input device with Facet, simply select it as your computer's default audio input device.
 	- **NOTE**: This method does not generate data in the FacetPattern where it's running; it records and saves a wav file which must then be loaded into a FacetPattern via the `.sample()` method.
 	- example:
 		- `$('a').record('test123',n16).sample('test123').play(_.ramp(0,1,16)); // each loop, record a sample 1/16th the loop size named test123.wav and play back the recording from the previous loop 16 times`